What is involved in using donor eggs?

 Donors can be recruited in a number of ways:

-• Self-recruited donors: These are donors who are known to you who are willing to donate their eggs to you.
+Self-recruited donors: These are donors who are known to you, who are willing to donate their eggs to you.

 How is the donor chosen?

 All donors are screened thoroughly to ensure they are physically fit and free from diseases such as HIV and Hepatitis.
-Details of their height, weight, blood group, hair and eye colour are available so that we can match them with your characteristics.
+Details of their height, weight, blood group, hair and eye colour are available so that you can match them with your characteristics.

 How Does the Process Work?